LLNL/sundials/doc/arkode/guide/source/Usage/SPRKStep_c_interface/User_callable.rst

 SPRKStep User-callable functions
 ==================================

-This section describes the functions that are called by the user to setup and then solve an IVP using the SPRKStep time-stepping module.
-Some of these are required; however, starting with :numref:`ARKODE.Usage.SPRKStep.OptionalInputs`, the functions listed involve optional inputs/outputs or restarting, and those paragraphs may be skipped for a casual use of ARKODE's SPRKStep module.
-In any case, refer to the preceding section, :numref:`ARKODE.Usage.SPRKStep.Skeleton`, for the correct order of these calls.
+This section describes the SPRKStep-specific functions that may be called by the user to setup and then solve an IVP using the SPRKStep time-stepping module.
+The large majority of these routines merely wrap :ref:`underlying ARKODE functions <ARKODE.Usage.UserCallable>`, and will be deprecated in an upcoming release -- each of these are clearly marked below.
+However, some of these user-callable functions are specific to SPRKStep, and are explained below.

-On an error, each user-callable function returns a negative value  (or ``NULL`` if the function returns a pointer) and sends an error message to the error handler routine, which prints the message to ``stderr`` by default.
-However, the user can set a file as error output or can provide their own error handler function (see :numref:`ARKODE.Usage.SPRKStep.OptionalInputs` for details).

 .. _ARKODE.Usage.SPRKStep.Initialization: